 What is Servo?

-In 2012, Mozilla started the Servo project, a community effort to create new open source browser components that can take advantage of multicore hardware to improve speed, stability and responsiveness.
+In 2012, Mozilla started the Servo project, a community effort to create a new, open source browser engine that can take advantage of multicore hardware to improve speed, stability, and responsiveness.
 Servo is comparable to WebKit, an open source browser engine that is the foundation of Apple’s Safari browser.
 (Other browser engines include Blink, EdgeHTML, and Gecko.)
 The difference is that Servo is written in the Rust programming language, bringing lightning-fast performance and memory safety to browser internals.
 Rust code can drastically cut down the number of critical bugs that affect browser engines.
 Servo uses a modular architecture and currently runs on Linux, macOS, Windows, and Android operating systems.

 What components will Servo offer?

 Like WebKit, the Servo project is not a complete browser.
-Rather, it offers a collection of components that can load, run, and display web sites and applications.
+It is an experimental project that delivers components that can load, run, and display web sites and applications.
 These components include:

 - A parallelized CSS Style engine that can speed page load times and improve stability